-The Wilder Institute works to restore balance between human life and wildlife.
-We know it is possible to bring species back from the brink: whooping cranes, swift foxes, greater sage grouse, Vancouver Island marmots and many other species in Canada and around the world survive in the wild due to the work of the Wilder Institute.
-We’ve built our reputation as a global authority on conservation translocations and community conservation by protecting species in our own backyard and collaboratively engaging local communities abroad to foster economic solutions that benefit both wildlife and people.
+The Wilder Institute works to restore balance between human life and wildlife through conservation translocations and community conservation.
+We know it is possible to bring species back from the brink.
+Many species in Canada and around the world survive in the wild due to committed conservation action that benefits both wildlife and people.

-The Wilder Institute engages in collaborative partnerships around the world to innovate and apply scientific solutions to achieve long-term benefits for wildlife conservation.
-We work with government, academic, industry, community, and non-profit partners to develop and implement conservation strategies to benefit species-at-risk.
-Our research advances the science and best practices of conservation biology to leverage greater impact and inspire the next generation of conservationists.
+The Wilder Institute engages in collaborative partnerships here and around the world to innovate and apply scientific solutions that achieve long-term benefits for wildlife conservation.
+We work with government, academic, industry, community, and non-profit partners to develop and implement conservation strategies to benefit critical species-at-risk.
+Our research advances the science and best practices of conservation biology to stop the decline of important species and protect and restore critical biodiversity.

 The world is facing serious challenges.
 The number of endangered species are increasing, habitats are disappearing and the pressures of human consumption on the planet continue to grow.
 All too often wildlife loses out.

 Few of us will ever have a chance to alter the course of history.
 But together, we might just be able to.
 Together, we can make the world a wilder place.